opencadc/science-platform/software-containers/README.md

 # software-containers
-The modules here are astronomy containers built to be run in arcade.
+The modules in this directory can be run in the arcade desktop session environment.

 ## Container Requirements
+Containers must be based on a standard Linux distribution.

 ### SSSD
-Containers must have `sssd-client` and `acl` installed so that arcade can run them as the end user.
+Containers must have `sssd-client` and `acl` installed.

 The file /etc/nsswitch.conf must include the sss module in the passwd, shadow, and group entries.
 For example: